 SPORE PROJECT'S: Temporal Cities Art Fort Festival (Benton Park) Requirements

-Artists should take the following requirements in to consideration when developing an idea for their Blanket Fort proposal
+Artists should take the following requirements in to consideration when developing an idea for their Art Fort proposal

 - Design.
 Although the type of material you choose to use is wide open, your structure should have fabric as a primary material in order to expand upon the concept of a “blanket” fort.
-Other materials such as cardboard, foam sheeting, plastics, wood, etc are acceptable.Though we are using 10x10 standard tent size as our model, for innovation purposes using a tent as a base will not be permitted for this festival.
+Other materials such as cardboard, foam sheeting, plastics, wood, etc are acceptable.Though we are using 10x10 standard tent size as our model, for innovation purposes sole use of a tent will not be permitted for this festival.
+Make it creative.
 If using wood or metal as a base, your fort must be structurally sound- as in, it will not collapse.
 We are looking for proposals that show creativity while taking the park and safety into consideration.

 - Engagement.
 All Blanket Fort should have a “theme” centered around public engagement.
 Think of your fort as an environment to entertain, educate, and include strangers.
 This is a family event.
 All concepts must be appropriate for young people.
 The purpose of this event is community building not advertising.
 Soliciting and sales of any kind will be grounds for dismissal from the project.